 Considering the multiplicity of determinants of child wellbeing, the establishment of a legal minimum age will not adequately protect all children.
 Nonetheless, accurate information should be provided to the public so that decision-makers at all levels-from caregivers to case workers, have a clear indication of what constitutes appropriate care in their community and the dangers associated with lack of supervision (for example, Duzinski et al., 2014).
-Although organizations may understandably want to convey that age is not the only factor in determining whether a child can be left unsupervised for any period of time, more emphasis should be put on disseminating accurate information.
+Although organizations may understandably want to convey that age is not the only factor in determining whether a child

+Page 8 of 11 Information Sheet 213E can be left unsupervised for any period of time, more emphasis should be put on disseminating accurate information.